-This article will show you how to make the most of those reviews and boost your company’s reputation, Google ranking, and, ultimately, your revenue.
+This article will show you how to make the most of those reviews and boost your company’s reputation and local Google rankings.
 We will also share examples of how to interact with customers and their feedback.

 Benefits of increasing Google reviews

 To provide a smooth customer journey and excellent customer support, you need to understand how customer reviews work.

 Google is the go-to platform for brand research and ten is the average number of reviews that customers check before buying a product.

 Let’s see why Google reviews are so important, how you can manage them, and how they help grow your business.

 Brands that address every type of review, including negative ones, are considered more trustworthy.

 An increasing number of reviews not only boosts credibility, but also makes it 92% more likely that customers buy from you.

 Whenever you answer a review, you can achieve higher Google rankings and boost your brand’s online visibility.
 Google’s algorithm is partly based on signals issued by Google Reviews.